-15 2.1.2 C-grid
+2.1.2 C-grid

-In a C-grid discretisation, the velocities are located on the cell edges and the tracers are at the middle of the cell (Fig. 2b).
-One could attempt to interpolate zonal and meridional velocities as if they would be on two different A-grids, shifted from half a cell, but this would not be in accordance with the C-grid formulation: in particular, such interpolation would break impermeability at the coastal boundary conditions.
-Instead, we use the interpolation principle based on the scheme used in the Lagrangian model TRACMASS (Jönsson et al., 2015; Döös et al., 2017), but generalised to curvilinear meshes.
+In a C-grid discretisation, the velocities are distributed on the cell edges and the tracers are located at the middle of the cell (Fig. 2b).
+The interpolation must use local information in the cells.
+Indeed, interpolating zonal and meridional velocities as if they would be on two different A-grids, shifted from half a cell, would not be in accordance with the C-grid formulation: in particular, such interpolation would break impermeability at the coastal boundary conditions.
+Here, the interpolation principle is based on the scheme used in the Lagrangian model TRACMASS (Döös et al., 2010; Jönsson et al., 2015; Döös et al., 2017), but generalised to curvilinear meshes.
 The tracer is computed as a constant value all over the cell, in accordance with the mass conservation schemes of C-grids.
-The formulations for the two-dimensional and three-dimensional velocities consist of four steps:
+The formulations for the two-dimensional and three-dimensional velocities are defined below.